 Poor Judgment

 As cognitive decline progresses, those affected by dementia can lose the ability to make good decisions.
-This may mean they cannot recognize a dangerous situation like a busy street.
+This decline may mean they cannot recognize a dangerous situation like a busy street.
 They may then try to cross the street before it is safe for them to do so, which can cause harm not only to themselves but those around them as well.

 The poor judgment that results from dementia can also appear as inappropriate clothing for the weather.
 For instance, a loved one may wear shorts and sandals outside in the snow.